 As the meeting ends, the group decides who will host next month’s gathering.
 Father Mosher offers the Columban Mission Center, and the group assents.
 (Everyone agrees Father Mosher makes delicious coffee.)

 After a brief respite at his home, Father Mosher climbs into a rundown station wagon and drives across the bridge into Juárez.
-He is covering for one of his brother priests, Father Bill Norton, who celebrates a weekday Mass and leads a subsequent Scripture study at Corpus Christi in Anapra, a suburb of Juárez.
+He is covering for one of his brother priests, Father Bill Morton, who celebrates a weekday Mass and leads a subsequent Scripture study at Corpus Christi in Anapra, a suburb of Juárez.

 As he makes his way through the potholed streets, Father Mosher explains the impact of the North American Free Trade Agreement.
 “It actually caused more poverty,” he said of the 1994 agreement among the United States, Canada and Mexico.
 He noted the impact on the pork and corn industries in particular.
 That contributed to the number of migrants moving north, where maquiladoras were springing up in cities like Juárez.
 These factories, run by foreign companies, tend to pay less than a living wage, according to Father Mosher.
 Workers at these plants assemble products with parts produced elsewhere.